-It's a mix of base spirit, fruit, ice, and mint.
-However, it leaves room for interpretation for almost every part of this template.
+It's a mix of base spirit, fruit, ice, and mint that leaves room for interpretation in almost every part of its template.

 Sounds overly vague to you?
 It is.
 Because even though Smashes are accepted as a family of cocktails, the ingredients are not clearly defined.
 Plus, sometimes it is served on ice, and sometimes, it is not.